 Shield laws also may not protect you in a defamation lawsuit.
-Wealthy individuals and corporations may consider a SLAPP lawsuit (Strategic Lawsuit Against Public

-Participation) to shut down reporting or attempt to force you to reveal your sources.
+Wealthy individuals and corporations may consider a SLAPP lawsuit to shut down reporting or attempt to force you to reveal your sources.
 Consult with a lawyer before you take on the story and work out details of any anonymity arrangement with your source at the beginning of the reporting project to make sure your responsibilities are clear.
-GAP is able to act as a broker of information in certain cases, which can help protect both the journalist and the source.
+Government Accountability Project is able to act as a broker of information in certain cases, which can help protect both the journalist and the source.

 Some news organizations now require reporters to disclose their confidential sources to editors.
 One large organization mandates those disclosures be made via email, which creates a discoverable document should the confidentiality issue land in court.
 Be aware of your organization's policies before entering into such agreements.
-In some cases, the risk to whistleblower and/or journalist just might be too high.
+In some cases, the risk to whistleblower and/or journalist simply may be too high.